Real Estate Wholesaling

 Every effective wholesaling cold call script follows the same basic structure:

 2. Permission to ask questions: "Do you have a couple of minutes?
 I just have a few quick questions."
-Most people say yes out of politeness — and once they say yes, they're more likely to continue engaging.
+Most people say yes out of politeness.
+Once they say yes, they're more likely to continue engaging.

 4. Motivation probe: Before offering any numbers, understand why they're selling and what they need.
 "What's making now the right time?" is often the most important question.